US Justice Department probes Musk statement on taking Tesla private

 "Musk said 'funding secured,' which is not a prediction, but a statement in the past tense which seems like a fact, and this could be a strong case from the government side," said Gordon.

-Musk's recent behaviour has raised concerns about his leadership, with several Wall Street analysts and some investors urging Tesla to appoint a strong second-in-command.
+Musk's recent behavior, which included smoking marijuana during a video interview, has raised concerns about his leadership, with several Wall Street analysts and some investors urging Tesla to appoint a strong second-in-command.

 He has been under intense pressure to prove he can deliver consistent production numbers for the Model 3 sedan, which is crucial to Tesla's plan to become a mass-market automaker.

-(Reporting by Sonam Rai and Vibhuti Sharma in Bengaluru, Jan Wolfe and Michelle Price in Washington; Editing by Arun Koyyur, Peter Henderson and Dan Grebler)
+(Reporting by Sonam Rai, Vibhuti Sharma and Rama Venkat in Bengaluru, Jan Wolfe and Michelle Price in Washington; Editing by Arun Koyyur, Peter Henderson, Dan Grebler and Cynthia Osterman)